jolabrenz/yoda-mitarget-manual/README.md

 # The YODA portal
 http://yoda-mitarget.medfdm.uni-kiel.de
-The YODA Dm suite can be reached from the CAU Kiel network (from outside via VPN) and from the UKSH clinic network.
+The YODA DM suite can be reached from the CAU Kiel network (from outside via VPN) and from the UKSH clinic network.
-You can log in with your CAU RZ E-mail account to the portal.
+You can log in with your CAU RZ E-mail account.
 Under data you can find the data of the groups you belong to.
 You can create folders, upload/download files and remove/rename files, if you have the corresponding user rights for the group.
 If you have group manager rights for a group, you can mange the users and their user rights via the Group Manager module (add user, change user rights).
 Only existing users can login to the YODA portal.
 Additional description can be found in the manuals in PDF format.